rrovetto/Orbital-Space-Ontology-Project/index.md

 <center><em>If you are interested in helping realize this project, please contact me.</em></center>
 <center>Open to partners & collaborative development.
 Interested persons or organizations should contact rrovetto@terpalum.umd.edu</center>

 In the meantime, please [Donate Here](https://tinyurl.com/y9qegjsh) or [Become A Patron Here](https://www.patreon.com/user?u=6298778) so development can continue.
-(This has been independently pursued in the author's own time, and based on the publications listed below)
+(Has been independently pursued in author's own time.
+Based on publications below)

 | Project Detail | Description |
 | -------------|:-------------|